bertramdesigns/designers_kit/README.md

 [api docs](https://v2.tauri.app/reference/javascript/store/)

 This app uses the store plugin to manage state.
 It is a simple key-value store that can be accessed from the frontend and backend.
 In the future, I would like to encrypt the store to prevent data leakage for more sensitive projects.

+If you need to inspect the output files, they are located in (on mac) `/your-user-directory/Library/Application Support/com.designers-kit/`.
+The come is set in `./src-tauri/tauri.conf.json`.

 ## Appwrite